akka/akka/akka-docs-dev/rst/scala/stream-flows-and-basics.rst

 well-known sinks, such as ``runForeach(el => )`` (being an alias to ``runWith(Sink.foreach(el => ))``.

 Materialization is currently performed synchronously on the materializing thread.
-Tha actual stream processing is handled by :ref:`Actors actor-scala` started up during the streams materialization, which will be running on the thread pools they have been configured to run on - which defaults to the dispatcher set in :class:`MaterializationSettings` while constructing the :class:`ActorFlowMaterializer`.
+The actual stream processing is handled by actors started up during the streams materialization, which will be running on the thread pools they have been configured to run on - which defaults to the dispatcher set in :class:`MaterializationSettings` while constructing the :class:`ActorFlowMaterializer`.